awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

    ```

 **Note**
 For this tutorial, you specify the same private key for all principals\.
 For more information about choosing the private key for the local MQTT server, see [Performance](hardware-security.md#hsm-performance)\.
-For more information about the local secrets manager, see [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+For more information about the local secrets manager, see [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.

-## Test the Configuration<a name="softhsm-test"></a>
+## Test the configuration<a name="softhsm-test"></a>
 + Start the AWS Greengrass daemon\.

   ```